RakshithNM/blog/content/pages/about.md

 <img src="/images/dp.jpg" alt="" class="myphoto" />

-I'm {{ siteConfig.author.name }}.
+Hi, I'm {{ siteConfig.author.name }}.

-I am a software engineer at NUITEQ.
-This blog is a collection of articles on things learnt as I tinker with stuff.
+I am a Software Engineer at NUITEQ.
+This blog is a collection of articles on things learnt as I tinker with stuff, mostly around programming and tools I use to get the job done.